D3Ext/WEF/README.md

 ## ⭕ REQUIREMENTS:
 You need a few tools, but they are installed automatically if you don't have them installed, however these are:
-But don't worry because the framework detect your OS and install the dependencies with one package manager or other.
+But don't worry because the framework detect your OS and install the dependencies with your package manager.

     aircrack-ng
     reaver
     mdk4
+    bettercap
     macchanger
-    seclists
     hashcat
     hcxdumptool